 The Victoria office is renovated.

 For a detailed account of how Benchmark grew to its present size and scope, we invite you to read The Benchmark Story.

 Since 1971, the bank now known as Benchmark Community Bank has grown to 12 locations spread across 6 Southside Virginia counties plus small but growing offices in Wake Forest and Henderson, North Carolina.
 The headquarters remains in Kenbridge, Virginia.

 Benchmark's current CEO is Jay A. Stafford.
 Stafford has been with the bank since 1987.
 A native of Fredricksburg, Virginia, Stafford was named President / CEO in May 2017.

 The executive management team is composed of E. Neil Burke, Chief Financial Officer, and LeAnne R. Emert, Retail Banking.
-The senior management team includes: L. Michael Arthur Jr., Credit Administration; Jennifer M. Clark, Human Resources; Steve Creedle, Business Banking; Rick L. Houser, North Carolina Market Executive; and Lee Minix, Credit Officer.
+The senior management team includes: L. Michael Arthur, Jr., Credit Administration; Jennifer M. Clark, Human Resources; Steve Creedle, Business Banking; Rick L. Houser, NC Market Executive; Lee Minix, Credit Officer; and Curtis Tyndall, Henderson Market Executive.
 The management team works with an active, hands-on board of directors composed of local business owners and leaders or retired professionals.

 Benchmark employs over 170 people throughout Southside Virginia and northern North Carolina.

 Jay A. Stafford, President / CEO